bdavidxyz/chirpy/_posts/2024-02-01-check-if-hash-has-key-in-ruby.md

 The Ruby hash has an expressive API for the most common use cases.
 You can use the .key? method instead of the !! seen above.

-It's a lot more readable for others developers.
+It's a lot more readable for other developers.

 Examples :